Meet The Board

 eAA Vice Chair

-He has over 25 years experience in the field of educational technology.
-From the design of educational resources with the Microelectronics Support Unit, National Council for Educational Technology and BECTa to running of post-sales technology support departments for KRCS (Apple Computer reseller), his career has always addressed the fusion of education and new technologies.
+Patrick has over 25 years’ experience in the field of accreditation, assessment design and educational technology.
+From the design of educational resources with MESU/NCET and BECTa to running of post-sales technology support departments with an Apple Computer reseller, his career has always addressed the fusion of education, skills development and assessment technologies.

-For the last 15 years this work has focussed on the specific field of learning and assessment technology research and development linked to Government Policy and national accreditation programmes.
-This spanned work with the RSA Examinations Board, OCR Examinations, Cambridge Assessment Group and now he leads on Product Research and Design for City & Guilds.
+For the last 15 years this work has focussed on the specific field of learning and assessment research and development linked to Government Policy and national accreditation programmes.
+This spanned work with the RSA Examinations Board, OCR Examinations, Cambridge Assessment Group and now he leads on Policy, Product Research/Design and Stakeholder Engagement for City & Guilds.
 This role considers the growing impact of Policy and new technologies on the learning and assessment industry.
 It also identifies initiatives to enable City & Guilds to develop and extend the range and quality of learning and assessment products and services they offer.

 Throughout this period he has remained committed to the notion of ‘fit for purpose’ assessment based on evidence-based research.
-Patrick currently sits on the Board of the e-Assessment Association and the UK eAssessment Advisory Group and is a member of the Federation of Awarding Bodies Board.
+Patrick also sits on the Board of the UK e-Assessment Advisory Group, Joint Council for Qualifications and is an advisory member of the Federation of Awarding Bodies Board.
 He sits on the planning committee for the European Association of Test Publishers Conference and is a member of the Society of Leadership Fellows.

 Skills: E-Learning, Educational Technology, Instructional Design.

 I have worked as a consultant in the assessment industry since 2004, becoming a Director of AlphaPlus Consultancy in 2006.
 Previously I was an engineer in the satellite communications industry focussing on using IT to support the engineering design process.
 I brought these skills to the assessment field and from the outset had a particular interest in eassessment for both formative and summative purposes.